Everything You Need to Know About the DoD 5220.22-M Disk Wiping Standard & Its Applications Today

 If your drives are no longer required, another method to achieve data sanitization is physical destruction through melting, crushing, incineration or shredding.

 Physical destruction is not ideal if you want to reuse your drives, as they’ll be completely destroyed, but even this method isn’t necessarily absolute.
 If any disk pieces remain large enough after destruction (especially on SSDs), they can still contain recoverable information.
-Data erasure software, however, doesn’t leave information behind, and the disks can be reused after they’re erased—preserving costs.
+Data can also be vulnerable during the storage and transport phases—after decommissioning, but before destruction has taken place.
+Data erasure software, however, can be executed at the point of decommissioning, eliminating the risk of data breach when assets are retired.
+The process also verifies that no data is left behind, providing certifiable proof that devices may be safely reused.

-Whichever method you choose, whether it be physical destruction or data erasure software or both, your organization must first have policies in place to govern hard drive disposal and data sanitization for other IT assets, including servers, laptops and removable media.
+Whichever method you choose, whether it be physical destruction or data erasure software or both, your organization must first have policies in place to govern drive disposal and data sanitization for other IT assets, including servers, laptops and removable media.
 These policies should include training for employees so that they can take proven steps to keep data out of harm’s way.
-The U.S. Federal Trade Commission’s Fair and Accurate Credit Transactions Act (FACTA) rule is one of the many regulations that governs the proper storage and disposal of specific consumer information and requires that such information is disposed of properly.

-The best way to ensure data removal—for the highest security environments—is to combine software-based data erasure with physical destruction.
-That way, there’s absolutely no chance the data can be recovered from any fragments because it has been removed completely.
+For the highest security environments—organizations can combine software-based data erasure with physical destruction.
+That way, there’s absolutely no chance the data can be recovered from devices in transition, or from any fragments, because data has been removed completely at the earliest possible stages.

 Which data destruction method is right for you?

-The DoD method is no longer recommended best practice but can be effective in some instances.
-It can sometimes also be required by your organization’s policies or other regulations.
-Increasingly, however, organizations are using NIST 800-88 sanitization methods to prevent unauthorized access of data and sanitize their data storage devices.
+The DoD method is no longer considered best practice but may still be effective in certain scenarios and could be required by specific organizational policies or regulations.
+Most organizations now rely on NIST 800-88 sanitization methods to securely erase data and prevent unauthorized access to storage devices

-Whether you choose DoD 5220.22-M, NIST 800-88 Clear or Purge, IEEE 2883 or another leading data sanitization method, see how Blancco ensures secure and compliant data erasure for virtually any government or business data storage device.
+Whether you rely on NIST 800-88 Clear or Purge, IEEE 2883, DoD 5220.22-M, or another leading data sanitization method, Blancco provides the most certified solution for secure and compliant data erasure across virtually any data storage device.